erinvdoyle/instatrip/README.md

 1. Navigate to `https://instatrip-ffc10cb98741.herokuapp.com`or [follow this link](https://instatrip-ffc10cb98741.herokuapp.com/)
 2. Click the *Run Program* button at the top of the page
-3. Follow the instructions on the main menu to either read *about* the program or *start* it
+3. Follow the instructions on the main menu to either read *About* the program or *Start* it
 4. After starting the program, answer the questions and select your vacation preferences.
 Then choose from the cities presented and receive the cheapest flight for your preferred destination.
-You may then copy the provided link and purchase the flight from Ryanair, *start over* to select new cities, or *exit* the program
+You may then copy the provided link and purchase the flight from Ryanair, *Start Over* to select new cities, or *Exit* the program

 ## Target Audience
 **InstaTrip** is intended for adults (and young people with parental supervision) of all walks of life, based in Ireland and/or within reasonable travelling distance to Dublin airport-- people who would like to explore spontaneous European travel.

 This program is designed to inspire joy.
-From the colors to the playful tone, whether the user is landlocked or ready for takeoff, **InstaTrip**  is for anyone who'd like a change of pace as it encourages them to feel the excitement and anticipation that accompanies planning a big trip.
-Use it as inspiration, use it for fun, or use it to plot the next great escape from the daily routine :sparkles:
+From the colors to the playful tone, whether the user is landlocked or ready for takeoff, **InstaTrip**  is for anyone who'd like a change of pace as it encourages the feelings of excitement and anticipation that accompany planning a big trip.
+It's to be used as inspiration, for fun, or to plot the next great escape from daily routine :sparkles:

 ## User Stories
    <details>
    <summary>User Stories for Instatrip (click)</summary>

  - **As a new visitor**, I want:
     - A simple and easily understood main menu for hassle-free navigation
     - A step by step, methodical process that helps me choose the best destination to suit my needs